AaltoUrbanWater/GisToSWMM5/input_files.md

 | elev_ou_of | offset of downstream end of conduit invert (bottom) above the invert (bottom) elevation of the downstream node (junction), i.e., conduit bottom elevation - junction bottom elevation (m) |||

 ## Outfalls table
 Outfalls table defines the outfall nodes of the drainage system, i.e., the final downstream boundaries, and the corresponding water stage elevation.

-File format is _.csv_ where each row defines the properties of one outfall in the system.
+File format is comma-separated _.csv_ where each row defines the properties of one outfall in the system.
 The file can be directly produced using e.g. ArcMap or QGIS.

 The file must have a header row with the following attributes that are defined on following rows for each outfall.

 | Attribute |              |